The BX Energy Catalyst

 As a result of the death of the stealth bacteria, the tumor cells also start dying via the now released apoptotic or necrotic pathways.
 The Herxheimer reaction from the release of die-off materials from the bacteria and the cancer cells provide an indication of the product in action.

-The BX Antitoxin is a highly diluted, non-toxic derivitive of specif substrates capable of retaining electrostatic energy.
+The BX Antitoxin is a highly diluted, non-toxic derivative of specific substrates capable of retaining electrostatic energy.

-The BX Energy Catalyst in manufactured in Canada in accordance with the United States Pharmacopoeia (USP) and the Homeopathic Pharmacopoeia of the United States (HPUS).
+Carrier agents for the BX Energy charge, such as Robinia, are manufactured in India in accordance with the United States Pharmacopoeia (USP) and the Homeopathic Pharmacopoeia of the United States (HPUS).

-The BX is regulated in Canada as a homeopathic medicine; therefore, labels pertaining to distribution in specific countries, such as Canada and the United States, may omit certain product designations contained on the BX Protocol website such as; BX, BX Energy Catalyst, BX Antitoxin, etc., in order to maintain labeling standards within that specific jurisdiction.
+The BX is regulated in several countries as a homeopathic medicine; therefore, labels pertaining to distribution in specific countries may omit certain product designations contained on the BX Protocol website such as; BX, BX Energy Catalyst, BX Antitoxin, etc., in order to maintain labeling standards within that specific jurisdiction.
 Some countries may also require a prescription from a duly licensed practitioner.
 Delta Healthcare practitioners must evaluate each member to determine applicability of product based on the members needs and evaluate the need for a prescription based on jurisdictional considerations.
 Delta must verify qualifications of potential members before granting access to this product.
 UPC/NDC Numbers are available upon request and jurisdictional requirements for disclosure.

 The BX Antitoxin catalyzes the transfer dehydrogenation of the bacterial amines involved.
 Dehydrogenation occurs across C-N bonds and forms a non-toxic intermediate which serve the role of an electron acceptor.
 The selectivity of dehydrogenation of bacterial amines is governed by multidimensional steric parameters controlled during synthesis of the molecule.